BlueChilli/ChilliSource.Front.Modules/docs/swagger.md

 }
 ```

-So rather than mutating context, you create a new object.
+So rather than mutating context, it will create a whole new object.

 #### Utilities

-The 3rd parameter in the child function is a utility object which allows you modify things directly.
+The 3rd parameter in the child function is a utility object which allows you act directly.
 A handy use-case is for optimistic updates

 ```js